 On October 19th, 2017, Santa Clara University held the first annual Public Safety Awareness Day to coincide with the state-wide Great ShakeOut drill.

 At 10:19am, Campus Safety Services sent out a Campus Alert asking students, staff, faculty and guests to voluntarily drop, cover and hold on for 2 minutes to simulate the correct reaction to an actual earthquake.

 Mass communication is a critical factor is notifying our Campus Community during emergencies.
-Please make sure that you have registered for Campus Alerts to ensure you will receive these messages.
+Please make sure that you have registered for SCU Campus Alert to ensure you will receive these messages.

 Under the Clery Act, colleges and universities use timely warnings and emergency notifications to inform the campus community of potential threats against which they can take preventive measures.
 These ongoing disclosure requirements, when implemented, can help to create and promote a safe campus environment.

 The decision to issue a “timely warning” or an “emergency notification” will be decided on a case-by-case basis in compliance with the Clery Act and after consideration of available facts.
 The issuance of a timely warning may depend on the nature of the crime, the continuing danger to the campus community, and possible risk of compromising law enforcement efforts.
 Similarly, the issuance of an emergency notification depends upon the particular health or safety threat.